tech-learning-collective/tech-learning-collective.github.io/enrollment/index.md

 **If you are accepted as a student**, you will be eligible to enroll in the course to which you have applied.

 Courses are offered semi-regularly and are based on a combination of teacher, student, and venue availability.
-You will be informed of the available course dates and will have the opportunity to enroll immediately in the upcoming course or defer your enrollment for up to six months so that you can choose the specific course timeline that works best for your schedule.
+You will be informed of the available course dates and will have the opportunity to enroll immediately in the upcoming course or defer your enrollment for up to six months (or indefinitely if you applied during the COVID-19 pause period, currently ongoing) so that you can choose the specific course timeline that works best for your schedule.

 If, for some reason, no course dates are available within six months of your acceptance, your enrollment deferral window can be extended indefinitely.